TomVerkon/time-tracker/README.md

-# hour-tracker-electron
+# Time Tracker
-Hour tracking for contract work, made in electron.
-Mostly designed as a test-project, but I'll be using it personally to track my own projects instead of paying for other ones. **VERY** much in beta, haven't even added logging in yet ;)
+Hour tracking for contract work, made in Electron with React.
+Mostly designed as a test-project, but I'll be using it personally to track my own projects instead of paying for other ones.

 ### For development